Healthy Homemade Jello

-Jello is such a fun treat, especially in the summertime, and it’s been delighting kids of all ages for generations.
-But lots of kids today miss out because their (wise) parents steer clear of artificial colors, flavors, and other unpronounceable ingredients that come along with the stuff in the box.
-I like to take back the classic dessert by making a Healthy Homemade ‘Jello’ Recipe from scratch in my own kitchen.
+Jello is such a fun treat that kids of all ages have loved for generations.
+A lot of parents worry about the artificial colors, flavors, and other ingredients that come along with the stuff in the box.
+I love making my own treats from scratch which is why I love this healthy Homemade Jello recipe.
 I make mine with fruit juice, and I don’t even need to add sugar.
 It’s cool, jiggly, and totally healthy!

-- For stripes, make several different flavors and layer each on top of the other, letting each layer chill firm before adding the next.
+- Make striped jello by making several different flavors and layer each on top of the other, letting each layer chill firm before adding the next.

 - Add in mini marshmallows, grapes, or other fresh fruit before chilling.